landlock

 NewConfig creates a new Landlock configuration with the given parameters.

-Passing an AccessFSSet will set that as the set of file system operations to restrict when enabling Landlock.
-The AccessFSSet needs to stay within the bounds of what go-landlock supports.
-(If you are getting an error, you might need to upgrade to a newer version of go-landlock.)
+Passing an AccessFSSet, AccessNetSet or ScopedSet will set these as the set of filesystem/network/scoped operations to restrict when enabling Landlock.
+The sets need to stay within the bounds of what Go-Landlock supports.
+(If you are getting an error, you might need to upgrade to a newer version of Go-Landlock.)

 func (Config) BestEffort